Aliouchi/spacecoms_ground_payload/README.md

   - Jignesh Patel

 ## Objective and System Requirements
   Our primary objective within this module is to create a logical bridge which is going to serve as a filter between Science Center Payload Operations Module and Ground Station Command and Data Handling Module.
 In this context, we aim to:
   - Intercept all the data packets sent out by the Science Center Payload Operations Module and going through our subsystem.
   - Validate the integrity of all captured data packets based on the data structure, destination, and checksums.
   - Verify whether the requests inside the data packet are reasonable and performable by communticating with the Ground Station Command and Data Handling Module.
   - Flag the data packets as valid if they pass the checks and forward them to the Ground Station Command and Data Handling Module for further routing.
   - Flag the data packets as invalid if they are such and return them back to the Science Center Payload Operations Module for restructuring.
   - Once the data packet is forwarded to the Ground Station Command and Data Handling Module have an open port to receive a feedback on data delivery.
-  - Despite the data being delivered successfully or lost in transmition, pass this response to the Science Center Payload Operations Module.
+  - Despite the data being delivered successfully or lost in transmission, pass this response to the Science Center Payload Operations Module.
   - Log all actions, steps, transmissions and communications performed by the module to keep track of all the module's actions.

 ## Getting Started
   To get a feel of our Ground Station Payload Operations module, please feel free to download the latest release by navigating to the releases tab and selecting the freshest version.